 The ad in the image above is for a “worldwide campaign for a cereal brand commissioned by UK-based clients.”
 Below, the Company’s Gardens are transformed into Poland for “a national campaign for the Polish branch of a global phone network company.”

-Below, Mamre, a mission station town of mostly working class coloured people 50km north of Cape Town, is transformed into a colonial fantasy in a “national campaign for a Middle East telecommunication company.”
+Below, Mamre, a former mission station town of mostly working class coloured people 50km north of Cape Town, is transformed into a colonial fantasy in a “national campaign for a Middle Eastern telecommunication company.”